 - Water Melon

-As you go ahead to cultivate any of these crops, pay a special attention to the following:
+As you go ahead to cultivate any of these crops, pay special attention to the following:

 - Pests and earthworms thrive during the rainy season so you might need to monitor the vegetables as often as you can.
 Get the necessary fertilizers needed to control them.

-- Just like the crops mentioned above, weeds grow rapidly during the rainy season.
-The presence of weeds limit the growth of crops, attracts pests and limits the nutritional value of crops.
+- The presence of weeds limit the growth of crops, attracts pests and limits the nutritional value of crops.
 Endeavor to clear out these weeds regularly.

-- Just for your safety, always ensure you are well protected or covered when working on the farm during this season.
+- For your safety, always ensure you are well protected or covered when working on the farm during this season.
 Avoid working with light clothes and underpants.
 You’re more likely to catch a cold.
 Instead, wear your rain boots and raincoat when working.

-You really do not have to go through all the above when you can own a farm and catch up on all the farming activities from your mobile devices using our Farmcrowdy sponsorship platform.
+You really do not have to go through all the above when you can own a farm and catch up on all the farming activities from your mobile devices using our secure platform.

 Here’s how it works: